mikgor/DRIVER-ASSISTANT/README.md

 Uses detection and classification to semi-automated labeling (bounding box and label id).
 Loads images from image labeling config `images_folder_path`, and allows actions:
 * Left click on box-free area to select starting x and starting y for bounding box.
 Do it again to choose ending x and ending y.
-Once done `default_class_id` is used as box id and console input waits for updated label id (dismiss by pressing Enter).
+Once done `default_label_id` is used as box id and console input waits for updated label id (dismiss by pressing Enter).
 * Left click inside box area to updated label id for bounding box.
 Console input waits for updated label id (dismiss by pressing Enter).